What Happens When You Refuse a Breathalyzer Test in Wisconsin

 According to the Wisconsin Department of Transportation (DOT), breath test refusal penalties may include:

-- Second offense with prior OWIs – A second refusal with a prior OWI in the previous 10 years can result in a two-year administrative license suspension.
+• Second offense with prior OWIs – A second breathalyzer refusal with a prior OWI in the previous 10 years can result in a two-year administrative license suspension.
 Penalties may also include an IID or up to two years or more in a 24/7 sobriety program.

 You can seek an occupational license after losing your driving privileges for refusing a BAC test.
-This type of driver’s license has limitations, but will allow you to operate a vehicle to maintain employment and your household.
-The DOT states that you must wait 30 days for an occupational license after a first implied consent refusal.
-The wait is 90 days for a second refusal and 120 days for a third (or subsequent) refusal.
+This type of driver’s license has limitations.
+But it will allow you to operate a vehicle to maintain employment and your household.
+The DOT states you must wait 30 days for an occupational license after a first consent refusal.
+The wait is 90 days for a second refusal, 120 days for a third (or subsequent) refusal to submit.

 DUI Arrest Without a Breath Test

-The state may use a breathalyzer or sobriety checkpoint refusal as grounds for an OWI/DUI charge without a test result.
+The state may use a breathalyzer or sobriety checkpoint refusal as grounds for an OWI/DUI charge without an alcohol test result.
 Consequences for an OWI may include:

 An attorney with Hart Powell, S.C. can do the following if you are charged with implied consent refusal or an OWI without test results:

-- Investigate the incident in question and gather evidence to support your case
+• Investigate the incident in question and gather evidence to support your criminal case

 Contact Hart Powell, S.C. to Learn More About Your Rights After a DUI Stop in Wisconsin